Star Trek and Its Influence on Space Exploration and the World!

 Notice how each pixel has a different shade of color and light intensity.
 On a live screen, the pixels will not be visible

-In addition to the polarization filters that are attached to each cell, there are the color filters.
-These filters, typically red, green, and blue (RGB), determine the color of the light that is transmitted through them.
+In addition to the polarization filters attached to each cell, there are the color filters.
+These filters, typically red, green, and blue (RGB), determine the color of the light transmitted through them.

 Forming the Image